taroushirani/pnew/README.md

 ## Known issues
 1. To use WinPython interactively from mintty, you have to wrap it with [winpty](https://github.com/rprichard/winpty) (You can install it via pacman).
-2. MSYS2 has bsdtar, not GNU tar by default.
-If you call tar from MSYS2, it may be Windows tar.
-In my experience, windows tar seems not to work with bzip2 of MSYS2.
-It becomes a problem when you run stage -1 of NNSVS recipe.
-I recommend to install GNU tar via pacman or set alias as tar=bsdtar.

 ## Resources
 - [NNSVS](https://github.com/r9y9/nnsvs)